 Port Vila offers superb restaurants, excellent shopping and a variety of sights other than the one off the back of the boat!

-So it is a great place for non-fishing partners and families.
+So it is a great place for non-fishing partners and families to holiday.
 While they are shopping, playing or relaxing in the sun, you can spend the days out on the ocean in pursuit of the big one!

 Vanuatu is a series of 83 islands which ascend out of the phenomenal depths of the Pacific Ocean.
 There are seamounts that rise to within 5m of the surface from depths of 1000m.
 You can be in over 1000m of water within 1km of the shore.